 While these gestures may provide a temporary sense of satisfaction, it’s crucial to remember that such actions can provoke retaliation.
 Your spouse might find ways to embarrass you in return, which can turn your divorce into a drawn-out, expensive, and emotionally draining ordeal.

 Additionally, navigating the complexities of invasive visual recording cases can add another layer of difficulty to your divorce proceedings.
-In Texas, unlawful disclosure or promotion of intimate visual material, also known as “revenge porn,” can lead to severe legal consequences.
+Texas Penal Code § 21.16 prohibits unlawful disclosure or promotion of intimate visual material.
+The statute has been revised following constitutional challenges and remains enforceable in amended form.
 It’s essential to approach these sensitive issues with care and seek professional legal advice to avoid escalating the situation further.

 Revealing Personal Information to Friends and Family

-In one of our divorce cases we represented a wife who as accused of adultery.
-In that case, the only evidence the husband had that adultery had taken place were some very graphic emails / online chat sessions.
+In one of our divorce cases, we represented a wife who was accused of adultery.
+In that case, the only evidence the husband had that adultery had taken place was some very graphic emails / online chat sessions.

-Our readers will understand that Texas adheres to a literal definition of adultery.
+Texas Family Code § 6.003 defines adultery as voluntary sexual intercourse of a married person with someone who is not their spouse.
 While graphic emails and chats might be considered cheating, those alone do not meet the legal definition of adultery.
 Depending on the content they might be evidence that adultery took place

 The husband in that case in an act of revenge let family members and friends know about the emails and chats.